FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 return msg;
 ```

-5. Drag a Postgresql node onto the Canvas and click on that node and paste the following SQL command into the query input field
+5. Drag a PostgreSQL node onto the Canvas and click on that node and paste the following SQL command into the query input field

 ```sql
 -- This is an SQL INSERT statement used to add data into the product_data table.